Below I share the one thing kids need to remember in the midst of conflict.

-I was a counselor in a private school for kids in elementary and high school and I’ve trained lots of adults and professionals on how to handle conflict.
-In most of the situations, one thing always stands out for conflict situations with both adults and kids.
-It was hard to pinpoint at first, but once I identified it, I was fascinated by how often this happened in the midst of heated situations.
-It left me wondering, why does this happen???
+I was a counselor in a private school for kids from elementary- high school and I’ve trained adults and professionals on how to handle conflict.
+In most of the situations, one thing always stands out in conflict situations.

-What I noticed is that whoever was in the position of dishing out their frustration, anger and sometimes physical retribution the person on the other end receiving it, just stood there and took it.
+What I noticed is that whoever was in the position of dishing out their frustration, anger and sometimes physical retribution the person on the other end receiving it, just stood there and took the physical or verbal punishment.

-I see it all the time with my children but I’ve seen the same pattern with adults.
+I see it all the time with children.

-So I’ll use my kids as an example, but remember this happens with adults as well.
-My younger and middle child are playing just fine.
+I’ll use my kids as an example, but remember this happens with adults as well.
+For example, my younger and middle child are playing just fine.
 Suddenly the younger one snatches a toy from the older one.
 My older child angrily says, “Give it back.”
 My younger child refuses to return it and then begins to kick him.

-Seriously, I don’t know how many times I’ve said this to them and they look at me in shock and awe–oh yea.
+Seriously, I don’t know how many times I’ve said this to my boys and they look at me in shock and awe.
+As if I said the most enlightening thing ever.

 I really don’t know what it is that’s engrained in us that keeps us there.
-Is it politeness and we think, I shouldn’t walk away even though this person is cursing and yelling at me.
-Or I don’t want them to think they’ve won and risk looking like a coward, so I’m just going to stand here and let them verbally abuse me.
+Is it politeness and we think, I shouldn’t walk away even though this person is cursing and yelling at me?
+Or is it that we don’t want them to think they’ve won and risk looking like a coward, so we just going to stand here and let them verbally abuse us?

 Conflict Resolution: The One Thing Kids Need To Remember